AgnostiqHQ/covalent/CONTRIBUTING.md

 All feature changes and bug fixes should be accompanied by tests.
 Below, we list some important guidelines when writing tests.

-* Unless there is a good reason for it, write unit tests as opposed to integration or functional tests.
+* Write unit tests as opposed to integration or functional tests (unless there's a really good reason for it).

 * In the case of bug fixes, write tests for which the code breaks before implementing the bug fix.

-* Before implementing a feature, ensure that the design is such that the code is easily testable.

-When writing tests, consider the following questions as guiding principles for writing good tests:
+When writing tests, consider the following questions as guiding principles:

-1. Are these tests easily maintainable as the code implementation changes? - Try to minimize the number of tests that would need to be modified when an implementation is changed.
+1. Are these tests easily maintainable as the code is updated over time? - Try to minimize the number of tests that would need to be modified when an implementation is changed.
 2. Are these tests lightweight, i.e. not resource or time intensive? - Try to minimize test runtime and the number of operations that are carried out.
 3. Are these tests going to be helpful for debugging when a feature is added or modified?

-### Install test packages
+### Installing test packages
 When it comes to testing, `pytest` is the recommended framework for this repository.

 To install all packages relevant to testing,